juju/docs/src/en/commands.md

    controller will first need to be destroyed, either in advance, or by specifying `--destroy-all-models`.

+   If there is persistent storage in any of the models managed by the controller, then you must choose to either destroy or release the storage, using `--destroy-storage` or `--release-storage` respectively.

    **Examples:**

+          # Destroy the controller and all hosted models.
+If there is
+          # persistent storage remaining in any of the models, then
+          # this will prompt you to choose to either destroy or release
+          # the storage.
           juju destroy-controller --destroy-all-models mycontroller
+          # Destroy the controller and all hosted models, destroying
+          # any remaining persistent storage.
+          juju destroy-controller --destroy-all-models --destroy-storage
+          # Destroy the controller and all hosted models, releasing
+          # any remaining persistent storage from Juju's control.
+          juju destroy-controller --destroy-all-models --release-storage

    **See also:**